kristw/registry/packages/global-box/README.md

 [![David (path)](https://img.shields.io/david/kristw/registry.svg?path=packages%2Fglobal-box&style=flat-square)](https://david-dm.org/kristw/registry?path=packages/global-box)
 [![TypeScript](https://badges.frapsoft.com/typescript/awesome/typescript.png?v=101)](https://github.com/ellerbrock/typescript-badges/)

+This package will never have breaking change and keeps everything simple and backward-compatible.

 > A simple key-value store singleton.

 Sometimes you have to do horrible things, like use the global object to share a singleton or some values.